-We can't stress this enough: traveling during the pandemic is a very personal decision.
+We can't stress this enough: traveling during a pandemic is a very personal decision.
 Everyone has different levels of comfort when it comes to travel and that’s only more so the case now -- that said there are strict measures in place across the destination to make the experience as safe as reasonably possible.

 Where do I find updated information about COVID in Los Cabos Mexico?

 If you are looking for the most updated case count in the Mexican state of Baja California Sur (where Los Cabos is located), your best bet is to check this Baja California government site.

 However, if you’re in search of more general information about traveling to Mexico, the Los Cabos tourism board has a frequently updated page dedicated to COVID.
 There you can find information on everything from regional safety standards and protocols to hotel safety and COVID testing.